 BCC Zone 15 Structure

-The Central Coast District Bowling Association/Zone 15 Inc trading as Bowls Central Coast is the overall governing body of the 25 affiliated bowling clubs of the Central Coast, and is an integral part of the Royal New South Wales Bowling Association (RNSWBA).
+The Central Coast District Bowling Association/Zone 15 Inc trading as Bowls Central Coast (BCC) administers Mens and Under 18 Lawn Bowls on the Central Coast between its 24 member bowling clubs, and is an integral part of the Royal New South Wales Bowling Association (RNSWBA).

 Within bowling circles the Bowls Central Coast is also known as Zone 15 as the RNSWBA has the state of New South Wales divided into a total of 16 areas known as Zones to administer the game at a local level.

 Bowls Central Coast does not have an office and all its office bearers operate from home.
-The Zone’s nominated home base club for meetings and special gatherings is the Bateau Bay Bowling Club operated by ‘Canterbury Bulldogs’ who are also the Zone’s major sponsor.
+The Associations official adress is 3 Drew St., Woy Woy NSW 2256, the home address of the Public Officer and Secretary of the Association.
+BCC’s nominated home base club for display of trophies is the Ettalong Memorial Bowling Club who are also the Zone’s major sponsor.

 The overall structure of the Zone and key responsibilities of the various committees who administer the game at grass root level, are as follows:-